A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Introduction

 In this paper, we focus on the geometric and kinematic aspects of such a framework.
 We restrict our attention to a purely geometric regime, assuming that each panel undergoes a uniform, piecewise-constant metric change prescribed by the director field, and remains flat and rigid after actuation.
 Within this framework, two main challenges arise.
 First, the reference director pattern must be compatible, meaning the prescribed length changes must match across each crease.
 A simple case occurs when the crease is the bisector of adjacent directors or orthogonal to it—a condition referred to as metric compatibility \cite{feng2020evolving}.
 However, patterning compatible director fields becomes nontrivial when accounting for topological and geometric interactions among multiple creases.
+For example, it is not obvious that a compatible director fields at a vertex exists.
 Second, the kinematics of the actuated configuration must be predicted accurately.
 Ideally, the kinematics of the actuated shape can be predicted directly from the reference director pattern.
 A key question remains: even when the reference director pattern is compatible, does the actuated configuration maintain compatibility?